vl4ds/Documentation/getting-started/groovy-basics.rst

 To deepen our understanding, we will next look at an example of creating a method that accepts a closure.

-Let's say we want to print all even numbers up to a a specified number [1]_.
+Let's say we want to print all even numbers up to a specified number [1]_.
 While we can do this without closures, using them will illustrate how they work.

 Here's the code to do this: